Ty Murray: Notable outs from 1995

 In January in Fort Worth, Texas, Murray almost made a qualified ride on 1997 PBR World Champion Bull 315 Panhandle Slim.
 He was bucked off in 7.60 seconds; the bull scored 44 points.
 Murray met up with this bull three more times.
 He bucked off the bull again in Albuquerque, New Mexico in March 1999.
-In October 1999, he rode the bull at the PBR World Finals in Las Vegas, Nevada for 94 points; the bull was scored 46 points.
+In October 1999, he rode the bull at the PBR World Finals in Las Vegas, Nevada, for 94 points; the bull was scored 46 points.
 In January 2001, in Bossier City, Louisiana, he rode the bull for 89 points; the bull was scored 44 points.
 In May 1995 in Charlotte, North Carolina, Murray got his shot at the famous 1995 PBR World Champion Bull and 1994–1995 PRCA Bucking Bull of the Year Bodacious.
 The Bull bucked him off in 1.70 seconds.

+Notable outs from 1996

+In the summer, Murray rode 1996 PBR World Champion Bull 16 Babyface for 92 in Kansas City, Missouri.
+Later, he rode 79 Erkel for 91 points in Charlotte, North Carolina, to tie for the event win with Jim Sharp.

 Notable outs from 1997

-This year, Murray competed in only 5 PBR Bud Light Cup events; in the second event of the year in St. Louis, Missouri, Murray landed on his right elbow when getting bucked off of a bull named Bar Fly, which ended up dislocating his shoulder and putting him out of competition for 7 months.
+This year, Murray competed in only five PBR Bud Light Cup events; in the second event of the year in St. Louis, Missouri, Murray landed on his right elbow when getting bucked off of a bull named Bar Fly, which ended up dislocating his shoulder and putting him out of competition for 7 months.
 Though he returned to action in the fall of 1997 and finished 7th in the final event, Bullnanza Reno, he did not earn enough money to qualify for the 1997 PBR Finals.